joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/ChartAxisLabelsDateFormatsBuilder.md

 The date format.

 ### Months(System.String)
-Sets the date format when the base date unit is
+Sets the date format when the base date unit is Months

 #### Example
     <%= Html.Kendo().Chart()